mabuelgh/intersight-ai-bridge/README.md

 # Intersight AI Bridge

-**Intersight AI Bridge** simplifies the initial installation and usage of Cisco UCS devices for AI workloads.
+**Intersight AI Bridge** simplifies the initial installation and usage of Cisco UCS devices for AI workloads such as AI Pods.

 > **Note**: Starting from **Step 3**, these tools can also be used on any Linux system, even without Cisco UCS hardware.